dickiedyce/cv/README.md

 Dyce & Sons provides business consultancy, process management, training, and bespoke software, database, and web application design to SME businesses throughout the UK.
 It is the Scotland-based continuance of the previously England-based Richard Dyce Consultants Ltd., working with the same client- base, and providing the same range of services.

 ### Recent contracts undertaken include:

+#### DePuy Synthes Companies, Switzerland

+*February 2016 – Present (1 yr 4 months)*

+Senior Developer, working in a German-speaking environment on CAPA Remediations and new functionality for Large-scale MDM translation system.

+Developed a generic FileMaker native, low impact, drop-in audit tool to augment the functionality of the existing Synthes MDM solution.
+The tool is fully documented, with installation instructions, performance tests suites, and Unit test suites in FileMaker.
+Provided a similarly designed secure document storage to replace the Windows-managed document system.
+Implemented optimisations for backend processing between SAP and FileMaker using innovative virtual list techniques, functional coding, and scheduled VB scripts.

 #### Wates Group Ltd: Maintenance & Mentoring